esturcke/quiver-graphene/README.md

-# Quiver App Graphene Theme
+# Graphene Theme for Quiver App

 This is a theme file for Quiver <http://happenapps.com/#quiver>.